MAPPING BIO-INSPIRED DESIGN

 Suzanne Lee 2003

-Ecology and systems theory underpin the combination of microbiology with materials engineering as a novel approach to creating compostable sheet materials that can be manipulated [textile design] for fashion applications towards more sustainable systems.
+Ecology and systems theory underpin the combination of microbiology with materials engineering as a novel approach to creating compostable sheet materials that can be manipulated using textile design processes for towards more sustainable fashion applications .

 Mycelium Textiles